3DCoded/3MS/docs/instructions/config.md

 ---

-## Endstops

-There are two main endstops you need to setup in Happy Hare firmware for loading and unloading of filament.

-### Gate Homing Endstop

-When homing filament (checking if it is present), you have three options for the sensor to be used:

-- **mmu_gate** Use the shared gate sensor after the Y-splitter
-- **mmu_gear** Use the individual post-gate sensors.
-- **extruder** Use the extruder entry sensor.

-Select one of the three options in `gate_homing_endstop`, located in `mmu_parameters.cfg`.

-### Extruder Homing Endstop

-Happy Hare also needs a reference sensor inside the toolhead.
-You have two main options for this:

-- **extruder** Use the extruder entry sensor.
-- **none** Don't home inside the extruder.

-Select one of those options in `extruder_homing_endstop` in `mmu_parameters.cfg`.

-??? note "Advanced Options"
-    Happy Hare does support three additional advanced options for this endstop:

-    - **filament_compression** Use a sync-feedback sensor like TurtleNeck as a homing endstop
-    - **collision** Use StallGuard on the printer's extruder.
-    - **mmu_gear_touch** Use StallGuard on the 3MS's extruder.

-    Note that since I don't use these options, I won't be able to help much with these options.

 ## Distances

 There are many key distances to set up in Happy Hare firmware.
-All the distance parameters are located in `mmu_parameters.cfg`.

 ### Homing Distance

 Firstly, configure the maximum distance Happy Hare should attempt to load filament to the homing sensor, before "giving up" and deciding that the spool is empty.
 This should usually be ~150% the distance from your filament parking position to the sensor.

-!!! note
-    If you use post-gear endstops (`mmu_gear`), this uses the `gate_preload_homing_max` parameter.

-This parameter is called `gate_homing_max`.
+<video src="/assets/videos/homingdistance.mp4" controls></video>

 ### Eject Distance

-Finally, if you want to switch out which filament is in a filament unit, edit your `gate_final_eject_distance`.
+Finally, if you want to switch out which filament is in a filament unit, edit your final eject distance.
 This should be the distance from your parking position to your filament unit gears, plus a small margin.

+<video src="/assets/videos/ejectdistance.mp4" controls></video>

 ## Speeds

-There are many different speeds you can configure with Happy Hare firmware.
+There are a few main speeds you can configure with Happy Hare firmware.

-These are located in the speeds section of `mmu_parameters.cfg` (near the top).

-### Homing Speed

-"Homing" is when the HH moves the filament into your extruder entry sensor to ensure they are present.
-You can adjust the speed at which this happens by editing the `gear_homing_speed` parameter.
+- **Homing Speed**: This is when the HH moves the filament into your extruder entry sensor to ensure they are present.

-### First Load Speeds

-Happy Hare allows for slowing down the initial load to deal with additional drag from the filament spool.
-To adjust this speed, adjust `gear_from_spool_speed`.

-### Load/Unload Speeds

-To adjust your load/unload speeds during a toolchange, adjust the `gear_from_buffer_speed` parameter.
+- **Load/Unload Speed**: This is the speed at which Happy Hare will load/unload filament during a toolchange.
+- **Extruder Speed**: This is the speed at which your extruder will load/unload filament during a toolchange.

+<video src="/assets/videos/speeds.mp4" controls></video>

 ## Toolhead Distances

 There are many key distances to setup in Happy Hare firmware, this time for the measurements of your toolhead.
-Again, all these parameters are located in `mmu_parameters.cfg`.

 There are three main ways to get any of the following distances:

+- **Recommended:** Find and select your toolhead in the installer
 - Find configs available online for your toolhead
 - Use CAD models of your toolhead
 - Measure (approximate) yourself with a piece of filament and calipers

+All the below settings can be found in the `Toolhead Settings` section of the installer.

+<video src="/assets/videos/toolheadsettings.mp4" controls></video>

 ### Homing Max